pjosingh/covidtravel.github.io/README.md

 * Use covid testing kit to do self covid testing after 10 days
   * If not positive, you can go out after your quarantine.
 Or else, you need to extend your stay at the booked place

-## I am travelling from Delhi to YVR
-* You need covid test before boarding the flight, book in advance
-*

-## I got covid before traveling, due to which i cannot board my flight now
+### I got covid before traveling, due to which i cannot board my flight now
 * You can now skip mandatory 3-day quarantine according to exceptions mentioned on travel.ca
 * Air canada allows you to reschedule any flight which is booked till May 2022 for free
 * You still need to self-isolate for 14 days.
 Plan your isolation accordingly.

+---

+## I am travelling from YVR to Delhi
+* You need covid test before boarding the flight, book in advance
+* 14 day mandatory quarantine

 ### References
 * [Delhi Airport Latest guidelines](https://www.newdelhiairport.in/media/1622/latest-guidelines-for-international-arrivals.pdf?fbclid=IwAR23iADCyu02T9F88jOqw6YbkHGhd5ogoG7Zijlg1atCANxusW6FVQNmpaA)